yayegeyay/yayegeyay.github.io/_pages/writing.md

 # AI-Native Business Architecture Blueprints

 These aren't typical business strategy essays.
-They're **technical architecture guides** with business context—the specific system designs, architectural patterns, and integration frameworks I use to build AI-native companies.
+They're **technical architecture guides** with business context.
+They contain the specific system designs, architectural patterns, and integration frameworks I use to build AI-native companies.

 Each piece combines deep technical knowledge with business outcomes that generated $50M+ in revenue.